Oculus et Serpentibus Tarot

 Frequently Asked Questions

-Does the Oculus et Serpentibus Tarot follow the Rider-Waite-Smith system?
+What tarot system does the Oculus et Serpentibus Tarot follow?

 What are the main visual themes in the Oculus et Serpentibus Tarot?